Importance of Outdoor Play on Development of Children

 Voiland (2008) opines, “We see increased self-confidence, better body image, and cognitive benefits.
 Kids who spend more time outdoors tend to do better on testing; they do better on science; they tend to play more cooperatively,” Voiland (2008).
 Similar sentiments have also been echoed by Kellert (2005).
 According to this author, “Play in nature, particularly during the critical period of middle childhood, appears to be an especially important time for developing the capacities for creativity, problem-solving and emotional and intellectual development.”
 (Kellert 2005).

-Finally, it is worth noting that outdoor play allows children to engage in games that involve the whole body and thus gives the children room for planning and implementation of their plans without any limitation of noise and movement.
+Lastly, it is important to remember that children can play games outside that use their entire body, which provides them more freedom to plan and carry out their ideas without being constrained by noise or movement.
 This means that outdoor play gives room for messy and noisy games that also involve rough and nonviolent superhero games that would not have been allowed in indoor learning.
 As a result, children are able to engage in games that are more physical and which engage not only the muscles but also enhance motor development.
-Furthermore, outdoor plays help kids to develop their physical skills through the facilitation or constraining their interaction and strategies with others (Talbot & Frost, 1989).
+Additionally, by encouraging or restricting their social interactions and methods, outdoor play helps children improve their physical skills (Talbot & Frost, 1989).

 Teacher role